wincentbalin/rss-only-link-blog-app/README.md

 # Security

 The app stores the blog password in the browser local storage **unencrypted**!
-Do not use it either on a device you do not trust! **You have been warned**.
+Do not use it on a device you do not trust! **You have been warned**.

 # License